+Your student can become a member of one of the many York Clubs that offer competitions such as:

+- Industrial Technology Skills USA/VICA

+- Family and Consumer Science FCCLA

+- Law Team

+- Math Team

+- Model United Nations

+- Speech Team

+- Performing Arts

+- ILMEA

+- Science Olympiad

+- Business DECA

-Your student can become a member of one of the many York Clubs that offer competitions such as: Industrial Technology Skills USA/VICA, Family and Consumer Science FCCLA, Law Team, Math Team, Model United Nations, Speech Team, Performing Arts, ILMEA, Science Olympiad, Business DECA, etc. There are also national tests given at York (for a fee) in math, Chinese, French, Italian and Spanish.
-There are national and state-level competitions for individuals (not sponsored by York) in art, science, and writing - just about every subject.
+There are also national tests given at York (for a fee) in math, Chinese, French, Italian and Spanish (see section in this guide on Testing|Tests Given at York).
+There are also national and state-level competitions for individuals (not sponsored by York) in art, science, and writing - just about every subject.
 Browse the Academic Boosters website for some enrichment ideas or do your own online research.